lexmerca/TTIPv2_ToC/README.md

 4. Comparing In force, Draft, and Proposed Sources of EU and US Law

-5. Framing Institutional Source of Transnational Commercial Law
+5. Framing Institutional Sources of Transnational Commercial Law

 6. Computational Law for Transatlantic Trade: Seizing the Opportunity